from small one page howto to huge articles all in one place

 Set the userdata argument with the CURLOPT_WRITEDATA(3) option.

 Your callback should return the number of bytes actually taken care of.
-If that amount differs from the amount passed to your callback function, it'll signal an error condition to the library.
-This will cause the transfer to get aborted and the libcurl function used will return CURLE_WRITE_ERROR.
+If that amount differs from the amount passed to your callback function, it signals an error condition to the library.
+This causes the transfer to get aborted and the libcurl function used returns CURLE_WRITE_ERROR.

-If your callback function returns CURL_WRITEFUNC_PAUSE it will cause this transfer to become paused.
+If the callback function returns CURL_WRITEFUNC_PAUSE it pauses this transfer.
 See curl_easy_pause(3) for further details.

 Set this option to NULL to get the internal default function used instead of your callback.
-The internal default function will write the data to the FILE * given with CURLOPT_WRITEDATA(3).
+The internal default function writes the data to the FILE * given with CURLOPT_WRITEDATA(3).

 DEFAULT